-In his 1848 novel Loss and Gain, the soon-to-be-beatified John Henry Newman mercilessly satirises all non-conformity, Evangelicalism, and vacuous ritualism.
+In his semi-autobiographical 1848 novel Loss and Gain, Blessed John Henry Newman mercilessly satirises all non-conformity, Evangelicalism, and vacuous ritualism.
 He does not criticise solid old-style Anglicanism (although one can easily discern a hermeneutic of its inadequacy).

 In Chapter 8, the Misses Bolton, "very Catholic girls", have just been discussing the religious vocation with two rather handsome young ritualists; the discussion has manifestly been little other than a cover for flirtation.
 When they get home, their mother bursts out "Catholic, Catholic? give me good old George the Third and the Protestant religion.
 Those were the times! ...
 I value the Prayer Book as you cannot do, for I have known what it is to one in deep affliction.
 May it be long, dearest girls, before you know it in a similar way; but if affliction comes on you, depend on it, all these new fancies and fashions will vanish from you like the wind, and the good old Prayer Book alone will stand you in any stead.
 Come my dears; I have spoken too seriously.
 Go and take your things off, and come and let us have some quiet work before luncheon time".

 One old Anglican custom was to learn the week's collect each week.
 Since nearly all of these are, of course, translated from the ancient Roman sacramentaries, this was a way of tapping into and being fed by an ancient and deeply orthodox euchological tradition.

 Those, of course, who are in the Ordinariate can quite simply learn the collects in the old Prayer Book, which our Rite reproduces verbatim.
 I am not so sure what we should be commending to other Catholics.